 Critics or detractors are customers who have submitted a 6 or less in their review.
 For the purposes of the NPS here: These people are not enthusiastic, will most likely not buy something again from the company and a referral is extremely unrealistic.
 Instead, companies are more likely to expect negative valuations and the like that can cause lasting damage to the brand.

 The information obtained is evaluated using a formula (% promoters - % critics = Net Promoter Score).
 But what conclusions can companies draw from the result?
 It is important that no group of people is completely excluded.
 Nevertheless, a focus is conceivable: Should customer satisfaction be stabilized first, or do measures need to be taken to drive expansion?
-Either way, there is a golden rule for a company's success: The more critics and passive satisfied customers complement (not replace) the promoters, the more successful the business is.
+Either way, there is a golden rule for a company's success: The more critics and passives satisfied customers complement (not replace) the promoters, the more successful the business is.

 The NPS Model assumes that customer satisfaction correlates with recommendations.
-The Net Promoter Score is therefore a KPI for customer satisfaction and has the following advantages
+The Net Promoter Score is, therefore, a KPI for customer satisfaction and has the following advantages

 Any transformation of a prospect into a customer is a business success, but there is no reason to put that relationship aside.
 Customer satisfaction plays a central role in business - especially in market research - and should be nurtured or, better yet, encouraged.
 Regular reflection and constant measurement is the order of the day.
 This is the only way to demonstrate positive developments and the need for further optimization.

 "A good customer doesn't change business for three years.
-A good business doesn't change customers for three years" – Chinese proverb
+A good business doesn't change customers for three years"

 Customer satisfaction analysis checks the current mood of customers and the success of measures to improve and increase it.
 These 12 reasons underscore the value of analysis on overall satisfaction:

 A clear 10 and is thus highly recommended to all companies that are ready to transform themselves digitally.
 Customers were also the carriers of companies in the pre-Internet era, but new technologies have increased their influence enormously.
 Companies can no longer afford to only focus on their offerings and marketing activities, and lose sight of customers.
-It is one thing to reach the target group, but quite another to inspire them with the services or products, the service, the image, the external representation and transparency.
-Analysis offers the opportunity to better understand the customers and thus to take measures to lose as many critics and attract as many promoters as possible.
+It is one thing to reach the target group, but quite another to inspire them with the services or products, the service, the image, the external representation, and transparency.
+The analysis offers the opportunity to better understand the customers and thus to take measures to lose as many critics and attract as many promoters as possible.